Formal Rulemaking on Proposed MMPA Waiver and Hunt Regulations Governing Gray Whale Hunts by the Makah Tribe

 Opportunities for Public Participation

-At the hearing, the ALJ will announce a deadline for interested persons to submit written comments on the proposed waiver and regulations, including proposed findings and conclusions and written arguments or briefs.
+The next opportunity will be announced at the hearing in November.
+The ALJ will set a deadline for interested persons to submit written comments on the proposed waiver and regulations, including proposed findings and conclusions and written arguments or briefs.
 You do not have to participate as a party in order to submit comments at this stage.
 Written submissions must be based on the record and should cite relevant pages of the hearing transcript.

 Finally, the ALJ will issue a recommended decision following the hearing.
 NOAA Fisheries will publish a notice in the Federal Register announcing the recommended decision, beginning a 20-day public comment period where anyone may submit written comments on the recommended decision.